lart-bangor/research-assistant/docs/source/users/research-task-memory.rst

 Results are displayed after each round as seen in :numref:`memory_task_first_results` and
 data for the memory task will not be saved.

-However, as this is purely a distractor task, participants will be informed that their 'data has been saved automatically' as seen in :numref:`memory_task_conclusion` before continuing on to the next task.
+As this is purely a distractor task, participants will still be informed that their 'data has been saved automatically' as seen in :numref:`memory_task_conclusion` before continuing on to the next task.